-Boil the Ispaghula with twenty-four fluid ounces (or 'twelve hundred cubic centimetres) of Distilled Water, in a suitable vessel, for ten minutes; strain; if necessary pour more Distilled Water over the contents of the strainer, so as to produce one pint (or one thousand cubic centimetres) of the strained Decoction.
+Boil the Ispaghula with twenty-four fluid ounces (or twelve hundred cubic centimetres) of Distilled Water, in a suitable vessel, for ten minutes; strain; if necessary pour enough Distilled Water over the contents of the strainer to produce one pint (or one thousand cubic centimetres) of the strained Decoction.

-Dose. $-\frac{1}{2}$ to 2 fluid ounces.
-INDIA.
-EASTERN COLONIES.
+Dose .- 1 to 2 fluid ounces.